OPEC and allies prepare to deepen oil output cuts

 Iraq, OPEC's second largest producer, said on Tuesday OPEC de facto leader Saudi Arabia was supporting cuts of 1.6 million bpd, or 1.6% of global demand.

-The current cuts expire in March and OPEC sources and delegates have said the new deal could be extended to June or until the end of 2020.
+Saudi Energy Minister Prince Abdulaziz bin Salman said he "feels good" about this week's meetings but declined to comment on policy matters in Vienna.

-Saudi Energy Minister Prince Abdulaziz bin Salman has so far declined to comment on policy matters in Vienna.
+Russian Energy Minister Alexander Novak told Prince Abdulaziz on Thursday that Russia-Saudi energy cooperation should continue, his ministry reported.

-Russian Energy Minister Alexander Novak was cited by his ministry as telling Prince Abdulaziz on Thursday that Russia-Saudi energy cooperation should continue.
+Oil minister Bijan Zangeneh of Iran, which is exempt from the cuts, said he would support a deeper cut if that was agreed by other producers.

 COMPLIANCE